artrsnd/c_programs/README.md

 ## Misc

-- Monte Carlo `[WIP]`: Algorithms to calculate Pi value with Monte Carlo Technique with multi threads and mutual exclusion semaphore. **Work only on unix systems and this codes are written in pt-br.**
+- Monte Carlo `[WIP]`: Algorithms to calculate Pi value with Monte Carlo Technique with multi threads and mutual exclusion semaphore. **Work only on unix systems and, for while, this codes are written in pt-br.**

 ## License
 This library is under GNU General Public License (GPL) 3.